KDE/digikam-doc/support_formats_devices/file_formats.rst

 PGF
 ---

 "Progressive Graphics File" is another not so known but open file image format.
 Wavelet-based, it allows lossless and lossy data compression.
 PGF compares well with JPEG 2000 but it was developed for speed (compression/decompression) rather than to be the best at compression ratio.
 At the same file size a PGF file looks significantly better than a JPEG one, while remaining very good at progressive display too.
-Thus it should be well-suited to the web but at the moment few browsers can display it.
+Thus it should be well-suited for photo archiving (digiKam uses this format in database to store thumbnails).
 For more information about the PGF format `see the libPGF homepage <https://www.libpgf.org/>`_.

 RAW
 ---